iCVTEAM/E2NeRF/README.md

 ![](./figure.png)

 ## Installation
-The code is based on [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).
+The code is based on [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) and use the same environment.
 Please refer to its github [website](https://github.com/yenchenlin/nerf-pytorch) for the environment installation.

 ## Dataset